ContourContainer.ts

 Code

-As mentioned above, the implementation of ContourContainer.ts lacks dependencies by design.
+The implementation of ContourContainer.ts lacks dependencies by design.
 As a result you can snag the source and use ContourContainers in your web-based vanilla or framework-based stack.
 Here's a high-level overview of the cast: